MasonWeaver1205/Project1/README.md

 Common Elevator Uses for the User
 1. User going up to thier room.
 2. User going down from thier room.
+3. User selecting the appropriate floor.
-3. User holding the elevator open.
+4. User holding the elevator open.
-4. User checking to see what floor they are on.
+5. User checking to see what floor they are on.
-5. User checking elevator direction(either up or down)
+6. User checking elevator direction(either up or down)
-6. User closing the elevator doors
+7. User closing the elevator doors

 Uncommon Elevator Uses for the User
 1. User hitting the emergency button
+2. User selecting every floor.
+3. User needs Audio Feedback